baratine/bartil/README.md

 Bartwit Example Application
 ===========================
-[Bartwit](https://github.com/baratine/bartwit) is a fork of [Retwis](http://redis.io/topics/twitter-clone) that uses Bache in lieu of Redis.
+[Bartwit](https://github.com/baratine/bartwit) is a fork of [Retwis](http://redis.io/topics/twitter-clone) that uses Bartil in lieu of Redis.
 It serves to demonstrate that:

-1. Bache can replace Redis, and that
+1. Bartil can replace Redis, and that
-2. you can use Bache/Baratine as your primary datastore instead of a traditional SQL database
+2. you can use Bartil/Baratine as your primary datastore instead of a traditional SQL database

 Redis commands in Retwis like: